 Acceptable IT use for staff and pupils will be enforced and parents are also informed of expectations.
+We also issue an acceptable use policy.

 We have self-assessed our school's online safety provision using Online Safety Self-Review Tool for Schools | 360safe | 360safe